-13.-(1) If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote.
+13.--(1) If the numbers of votes for and against a proposal are equal, the chairman or director is not to be counted as participating in the decision-making process for quorum or voting purposes.

-(2) But this does not apply if, in accordance with the articles, the chairman or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.
+(2) But this does not apply if, in accordance with the articles, the chairman or other proposed transaction or arrangement with the company in which a director is interested, that director is not to be counted as participating in the decision-making process for quorum or voting purposes.